googleapis/google-cloud-node/README.md

 ### On Google Compute Engine

 If you are running this client on Google Compute Engine, you can skip to the developer's guide.
-We handle authorization for you with no configuration.
+We handle authorisation for you with no configuration.

 ### Elsewhere